ManticoreGamesInc/platform-documentation/src/core_api.md

 ### Audio

-Audio objects are CoreObjects that wrap sound files.
+Audio is a CoreObject that wrap sound files.
 Most properties are exposed in the UI and can be set when placed in the editor, but some functionality (such as playback with fade in/out) requires Lua scripting.

 | Property                  | Return Type | Description                                                                                                                                                                                              | Tags                |
 | ------------------------- | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |